 Practice of Medicine modules and Focused Inquiry and Research Experience modules are evaluated on an Honors, Pass, Fail basis.

-Electives are evaluated on a Pass or Fail basis.
+Fourth Year Rotations are evaluated on a Pass or Fail basis.

 The UCF College of Medicine does not calculate a GPA or use a formal class rank.